jtefftHiTS/blank-software-website/docs/usage/installation.md

 Example code for this installation method
 ```

-### Method two
+### Method 2

-If you have this other system, you may prefer to install using this method.
+*If you have this other system, you may prefer to install using this method.*

 First, do this thing
 ```